InnaHyrych/Find-The-Fox/README.md

 ![Icons](assets/images/readme_img/3_icons.jpg)

-Icons were taken from the Fontaweysom Icon Library and utilised as classes in the <i> tag into the interactive buttons.
+Icons were taken from the Fontaweysom Icon Library and utilised as classes in the "i" tag into the interactive buttons.
 They can easily be styled using other classes or IDs in the same tag.

 ### Colours